 The formal probate administration usually takes 6-9 months under most circumstances.
-This process includes appointing a personal representative (executor), a 90 days creditors period, payment of creditors claims and more.
+This process includes appointing a personal representative (i.e., the "executor"), a 90 days creditor's period that must run, payment of creditor's claims and more.
 One important distinction on probate is that the personal representative, once appointed by the courts, has the ability to manage and sell the estate assets.
 This means that while the probate process can take a number of months, the estate assets can be sold and managed effectively.

-The summary probate administration, usually reserve for small estates (worth less than $75,000) that have no debt, can take less than a month.
+The summary probate administration, usually reserve for small estates worth less than $75,000 that have no debt, can take less than a month under the right circumstances.